nidrissi/web/content/misc/index.en.md

     pre: <svg aria-hidden="true" focusable="false" data-prefix="fas" data-icon="project-diagram" class="svg-inline--fa fa-project-diagram fa-w-20" role="img" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 640 512"><path fill="currentColor" d="M384 320H256c-17.67 0-32 14.33-32 32v128c0 17.67 14.33 32 32 32h128c17.67 0 32-14.33 32-32V352c0-17.67-14.33-32-32-32zM192 32c0-17.67-14.33-32-32-32H32C14.33 0 0 14.33 0 32v128c0 17.67 14.33 32 32 32h95.72l73.16 128.04C211.98 300.98 232.4 288 256 288h.28L192 175.51V128h224V64H192V32zM608 0H480c-17.67 0-32 14.33-32 32v128c0 17.67 14.33 32 32 32h128c17.67 0 32-14.33 32-32V32c0-17.67-14.33-32-32-32z"></path></svg>
 ---

-I am active on [MathOverflow](https://mathoverflow.net/users/36146/najib-idrissi) and [Math StackExchange](https://math.stackexchange.com/users/10014/najib-idrissi).
+From January to June 2019, I organize a [reading seminar on homological stability]({{< ref path="gdt-stabilite" lang="fr" >}}) with Mario Gonçalves Lamas following an idea of Muriel Livernet.

 ---

-For the "Grandes Écoles" competitive entrance exams in 2011, I wrote a small program to find [minimal surfaces](https://en.wikipedia.org/wiki/Minimal_surface) with fixed boundary.
+For the "Grandes Écoles" competitive entrance exams in 2011, I wrote a tiny program to find [minimal surfaces](https://en.wikipedia.org/wiki/Minimal_surface) with fixed boundary.
-It's not very mature, it doesn't work all the time and it's not well-documented, but [it is available here.](./minimale.zip) To compile it, install OCaml, OCamlBuild, and the OpenGL libraries for OCaml.
+It's not very mature, it doesn't work all the time and it's not well-documented, but [it is available here.](minimale.zip) To compile it, install OCaml, OCamlBuild, and the OpenGL libraries for OCaml.
 Then run `ocamlbuild main.native`.
 Controls are rudimentary: <kbd>SPC</kbd> to start/stop, left-click and scroll to move around, right-click to choose one of the four predefined boundaries, <kbd>s</kbd> to swap between full and hollow.